Nigeria’s reforms win praise from World Bank’s top economist

 “This is only the beginning.
 Nigeria will need to stay the course for at least another 10 to 15 years to transform its economy,” he noted.
 “It is very difficult to do these things, but the rewards are massive.”

-While welcomed by foreign investors, critics blame the economic reforms undertaken by President Bola Tinibu’s administration for plunging the country into a deepening cost of living crisis.
+While foreign investors welcomed the economic reforms undertaken by President Bola Tinibu’s administration, critics blame them for plunging the country into a deepening cost-of-living crisi

 The devaluation of the naira and removal of fuel subsidies have ignited inflation and a sharp rise in the cost of living for ordinary Nigerians.
 Inflation came in at 32.7% in September, with Proshare analysts forecasting that the headline inflation rate will average 32.57% in 2024, diverging from the central bank’s 21.40% inflation target.